fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DevTestLabs/v2.2.0/Set-AzureRmDtlAutoShutdownPolicy.md

 ```

 ### -LabName
-Specifies the name of the lab for which this cmdlet sets the automatic start policy.
+Specifies the name of the lab for which this cmdlet sets the auto shutdown policy.

 ```yaml
 Type: String